 What is the justification for a Research Program on Roots, Tubers, and Bananas?

 In spite of their importance, the roots, tubers and banana crops have suffered from a lack of visibility and chronic underinvestment.
 The CGIAR Research Program on Roots, Tubers and Bananas (RTB) will create a coalition of partners to create critical mass, improve efficiency and leverage additional resources.
 It will exploit the commonalities across crops.
 RTB’s goal is to tap the potential of these under-valued crops to create more diverse and robust food systems, reduce food shortages and improve the lives of producers and consumers in a gender equitable way.

 RTB includes 7 linked and mutually reinforcing themes:

-- Theme 1: Conserving and accessing genetic resources
+- Theme 1: Unlocking the value and use potential of genetic resources

-- Theme 4: Promoting sustainable systems for clean planting material for farmers
+- Theme 4: Making available low-cost, high-quality planting material for farmers

-- Theme 5: Developing tools for more productive, ecologically robust crops
+- Theme 5: Developing tools for more productive, ecologically robust cropping systems

 - Theme 7: Enhancing impact through partnerships

 As RTB gets under way, it is organizing stakeholder consultations to identify the best bet research opportunities likely to give the highest return in terms of poverty reduction and improved food security.

 Four members of the CGIAR Consortium have initiated the collaboration: